PROGRAMME FOR COUNTRY PARTNERSHIP

 In October 2018, the Executive Board of UNIDO approved the development of the Programme for Country Partnership (PCP) for Rwanda.
 The PCP will support the implementation of the National Strategy for Transformation (2017-2024) and the Government’s “Vision 2050”, with a focus on selected priority areas/sectors.
 It will also align with and support the United Nations Development Assistance Plan for Rwanda covering 2018-2023.

-In the course of 2019, UNIDO conducted several missions to the country to engage with government counterparts and initiate the formulation of the new programme.
 The tentative priority areas of the PCP are: (i) Integrated agro-industrial parks, particularly for fruits and vegetables; (ii) Livestock value chain development; (iii) Garments; and iv) Industry 4.0.
 The Government conducted feasibility studies with UNIDO’s support for potential priority sectors, such as livestock/leather, and textiles and garments, which will also inform the formulation of the programme.
 Cross-cutting areas will include technological upgrading to leapfrog in the areas of industrialization, circular economy, and quality control and enhancement.

 NATIONAL DEVELOPMENT GOALS